bitrise-io/devcenter/_articles/en/reviews/managing-a-keystore-file-with-bitrise-api-draft.md

 ---
-title: Managing a keystore file with Bitrise API - draft
+title: Managing an Android keystore file with Bitrise API - draft
 redirect_from: []
 date: 2019-03-26 15:32:35 +0000
 published: false